 The Talladega Center includes one building unit that contains approximately 28,500 square feet of space.
 The center is located 50 miles east of Birmingham, 90 miles north of Montgomery, and 100 miles west of Atlanta, Georgia.
-The center offers four computer labs, one chemistry/biology lab, four instructional classrooms, and faculty and administrative offices.
+The center offers four computer labs, one chemistry/biology lab, one Industrial Electronics/Automotive Technology lab, four instructional classrooms, and faculty and administrative offices.